glorkpixels/sakai-downloader-merger/CONTRIBUTING.md

-# Contributing to Auth0 projects
+# Contributing to sakai-downloader-merger projects

 A big welcome and thank you for considering contributing to Auth0 open source projects!
 It’s people like you that make it a reality for users in our community.